wp-plugins/portfolio-slideshow/readme.txt

 == Changelog ==

-0.5.4
+0.5.6

+* Bugfix regarding Cycle plugin.

+0.5.5

 * Fixed improper jQuery loading on admin introduced in previous version.

 0.5.3

 * Added an option to add a loading gif if your slideshows take a little while to load.

 * Disabled transition "none", because of a bug in the cycle plugin.
 Will be added back in when the author of that plugin fixes the bug.
 Use the fade transition with a speed of 1ms to simulate the "none" transition.

 * Added an option for "Description" field to hold a URL that links the image to an external site.

 * Removed some negative padding from the auto-rezise slideshow container calculation.
-This may cause some themes to display too much space between the image & the page content - if so, you can add some back to your CSS file.
+This may cause some themes to display too much space between the image & the page content - if so, you can change the padding via CSS.

 0.5.1